huntdatacenter/docs/docs/about/team.md

 <!-- ![HUNT Cloud](./images/hunt-cloud-team.png) -->

 Our team consist of five full time employees with a background from medicine, biology, management systems, signal processing and computer science.
-We collaborate closely on most of our [activities](/about/activities), although for clarity, here is a short description of our core responsibility areas.
+We collaborate closely on most of our [activities](/about/activities), although for clarity, here is a short description of our main responsibility areas.

 ### Qussay Ghazeia